Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Experiment

 \subsection{Baseline Experiments}

-We designed experiments based on the previous FL settings to compare pFedGRP with baseline FL methods in three scenarios.
-The first two scenarios are conducted on the MNIST, FashionMNIST, and CiFar10 datasets, the last scenario is conducted on the EMNIST-ByClass and Cifar100 datasets.
-Due to the FL setting of Flowing Data Heterogeneity under Restricted Storage where the client is unable to access the real data encountered in the previous task, each client can build up to 150 tasks on the MNIST and FashionMNIST datasets and up to 125 tasks on the Cifar10 dataset.
+We designed experiments to compare pFedGRP with other baseline FL methods in three scenarios.
+The first two scenarios are conducted on the MNIST, FashionMNIST, and Cifar10 datasets, the last scenario is conducted on the EMNIST-ByClass and Cifar100 datasets.
+Since that the clients are unable to access the real data encountered in the previous FL round, on the MNIST and FashionMNIST datasets, each client can build up to 150 tasks for 150 FL rounds in five types of tasks with non-overlapping real data; on the Cifar10 dataset, each client can build up to 125 tasks for 120 FL rounds in five types of tasks with non-overlapping real data.